What's your name?

 By adding checkboxes the marketer is letting the viewer know the marketing content will be personalized.
 This increases the likelihood of signups.

-Lagos.com does something different in their newsletter pop-up.
+Lagos.com does something different with its newsletter popup.
 They show an animated video of their beautiful jewelry:

 You probably want to know what the secret is, right?